allaboutduncan/clu-docs/docs/getting-started/quickstart.md

         ports:
             - '5577:5577'
         volumes:
-            - '/var/run/docker.sock:/tmp/docker.sock:ro' # do not change this line
+            - "/path/to/local/config:/config" # Maps local folder to persist settings
-            - '/path/to/local/config:/config' # Maps local folder to container
+            - "/path/to/local/cache:/cache" # Maps to local folder for DB and thumbnail cache
             ## update the line below to map to your library.
             ## Your library MUST be mapped to '/data' for the app to work
-            - 'D:/Comics:/data'
+            - "/e/Comics:/data"
             ## Additional folder if you want to use Folder Monitoring.
-            - 'F:/downloads:/downloads'
+            - "/f/Downloads:/downloads"
         environment:
-            - FLASK_ENV=development
+            - FLASK_ENV=production
             ## Set to 'yes' if you want to use folder monitoring.
             - MONITOR=yes/no
             ## Set the User ID (PUID) and Group ID (PGID) for the container.